Naval War College: History

-The College engaged in wargaming various scenarios from 1887 on, and in time became a laboratory for the development of war plans.
-Nearly all of the U.S. naval operations of the twentieth century were originally designed and gamed at the NWC.
+The College engaged in wargaming various scenarios beginning in 1887, and it became a laboratory for the development of war plans.
+Nearly all of the U.S. naval operations of the twentieth century were originally designed and gamed at the NWC.From its initial class of nine students in 1885, the college has grown to produce over 50,000 graduates.
+Its alumni network currently includes about 300 active-duty admirals, generals, and Senior Executive Service leaders.
+The institution's Joint Professional Military Education (JPME) programs focus on preparing these professionals for strategic and operational leadership, sharpening their skills as effective decision-makers and problem solvers.

-More than 50,000 students have graduated since its first class of 9 students in 1885 and about 300 of today's active duty admirals, and generals and senior executive service leaders are alumni.
-The college's joint professional military education (JPME) programs prepare leaders for the challenges of operational and strategic leadership over the remainder of their careers as decision makers and problem solvers.
-More than 1,900 students have graduated from the Maritime Staff Operators Course, 200 from the Executive Level OLW Course, and more than 450 U.S. and international flag and general officers from the Flag Course.
-Just as its educational programs have expanded in depth and reach, so have the research and analysis efforts conducted by its Center for Naval Warfare Studies.
-Through war games, conferences, workshops, and publications, its research arm provides direct curriculum support to its educational programs and focused, task-driven analysis for fleet customers and government agencies across the national security spectrum.

 Academic programs

 College of Naval Command and Staff

 The College of Naval Command and Staff (CNCS) is a multidisciplinary program designed for U.S. Navy and U.S. Coast Guard officers in the grade of lieutenant commander, U.S. Marine Corps, U.S. Army, and U.S. Air Force officers in the grade of major, and civilians of equivalent seniority from various federal agencies.
 This intermediate level service college course provides an initial opportunity for joint professional military education wherein students prepare for increased responsibilities as commanders / lieutenant colonels, and as junior captains / colonels.

 College of Naval Command and Staff students pursue studies in each of the Naval War College's three core subject areas in the following order of presentation: Strategy and War, Theater Security Decision Making, and Joint Maritime Operations.
 While this basic curriculum is essentially the same as that of the more senior students enrolled in the College of Naval Warfare, individual courses are tailored to the experience level and career needs of the CNCS's mid-grade officers.
 Each student in the College of Naval Command and Staff is also required to enroll in one Elective Program course of his or her choice per trimester.
 A limited number of students may, with selection committee approval, forego up to one trimester of the core curriculum to participate in the Center for Naval Warfare Studies' Advanced Research Program.

 Beginning in 1914, NWC imparts its competent, executive-level programs beyond campus through its, now web-based, College of Distance Education (CDE).
 The three main CDE courses are Strategy and War, Theater Security Decision Making, and Joint Maritime Operations.